This is the conclusion of a four-part behind-the-scenes look at my meal planning tips and tricks. Quick recap of where we’ve been:

 - Check the calendar – This is critical.
 Will you be going out?
 Driving kids?
 Travelling?
 Working late?
 Make a note of anything that will disrupt your meal routine.

 - Check your inventory – Also imperative.
 Do you have anything you want to use up?
 I usually jot those items on the back of my grocery list, so I can refer to them when deciding what to make.
 Are you out of any essentials?
 Add them to your grocery list.
-(See last week’s post for more on this, plus a pre-printed grocery list to make this quick and easy.)
+(See last week’s post for more on this.)

 - (Bonus) Check the weather – It’s nice to know if you’ll have a heat wave or a rainy day, so you can plan appropriately.